-Figure 10 : total unselected mFRR volume per CCTU per day
+Figure 10: total unselected mFRR volume per CCTU per day

-On average 925 MW of Standard mFRR capacity has been offered (median 921MW; with maximum 1306 MW and minimum 585MW).
-As the minimum volume of mFRR Standard to be contracted has been constantly equal to 490 MW over the studied period, the excess Standard mFRR capacity (i.e. the total of mFRR Standard bids minus 490MW) per CCTU per day is 435 MW (median of 431MW; with a maximum of 816MW and a minimum of 95MW).
+On average 1005MW of Standard mFRR capacity has been offered (median 1023MW; with maximum 1403 MW and minimum 585MW).
+The minimum volume of mFRR Standard to be contracted changed in the studied period: the minimum mFRR Standard capacity to procure was 490MW from 4 February until 30 June and increased to 640MW on the 1st of July.
+The excess Standard mFRR capacity (i.e. the total of mFRR Standard bids minus 490MW or 640MW) per CCTU per day was on average 447 MW (median of 447MW; with a maximum of 816MW and a minimum of 95MW).
+In 90% of the CCTU, the offered mFRR Standard volume exceeded by more than 284MW the mFRR Standard minimum volume.
 Figure 11 illustrates the distribution of the "excess mFRR Standard capacity" (with values per CCTU and per day, and the histogram of values).

-Figure 11 : Standard mFRR volume minus 490 MW per CCTU per day
+Figure 11: Excess volume offered for Standard mFRR per CCTU per day